nicolaschan/bell/README.md

 - Customizable theme and period names, stored client-side
 - Accurately synchronizes, even if client computer time is incorrect
 - Adjustable correction for use when the server time is not the exact same as the school time
-- Stastistics and analytics recorded to a redis database, including number of daily hits and most popular themes
+- Hits are recorded to a database for analysis

 ![screenshot](http://i.imgur.com/tgIC22s.png "Screenshot")
 ![customizable](http://i.imgur.com/5wQH81b.png "Customizable")